 Actually, BVC has also retained its special interest in honouring Bowburn’s heroes.
 After commissioning the war memorial in 1995 and the Book of Remembrance in 1998, BVC continued to play its part in helping to organise annual Remembrance Sunday services at the memorial, in conjunction with local churches.
 Most years, this has included finding some one to play the Last Post and Reveille.
 In 2006, that being Bowburn’s Centenary Year, funding was obtained from the village’s Community Chest to hire the full Reg Vardy Band for this occasion.

-in 2006, thanks to a grant from Awards for All,
+Also in 2006, thanks to a grant from Awards for

-ceremony to dedicate a new memorial, in Bowburn
+All, BVC organised a ceremony to dedicate a new

-to those who gave their lives in the quest for
+who gave their lives in the quest for coal.

-and boys who were fatally injured at the local
+who were fatally injured at the local colliery and

 relatives of those honoured and remembered by the

 In October 2017, BVC organised a ceremony to

 honour the “Aycliffe Angels” – women who worked,

 in often very dangerous conditions, at the

 munitions factory at Aycliffe during World War II.